 The total variance of the measured y’s has two components: the so-called “explained” variation, which is the variation along the regression line, and the “unexplained” variation, which is the variation away from the regression line.
 The “explained” variation is simply the variance of the ŷ’s, computing ŷ for every x, and the “unexplained” variation is the variance of the residuals.
 Those two must add up to the total variance of the measured y’s, which means that if we express them as percentages of the variation in y then the percentages must add to 100%.
 So R² is the percent of “explained” variation in the regression, and 100%−R² is the percent of “unexplained” variation.

-Now we can restate what we learned in Step 2.
+Now I can restate what you learned in Step 2.
 R² is 88% because 88% of the variance in y is associated with the regression line, and the other 12% must therefore be the variance in the residuals.
 This isn’t hard to verify: do a 1-VarStats on the list of measured y’s and square the standard deviation to get the total variance in y, s²y = 59.93.
 Then do 1-VarStats on the residuals list and square the standard deviation to get the “unexplained” variance, s²e = 7.12.
 The ratio of those is 7.12/59.93 = 0.12, which is 1−R².
 Expressing it as a percentage gives 100%−R² = 12% so 12% of the variation in measured y’s is “unexplained” (due to lurking variables, measurement error, etc.).